 Don’t be misled by the fact that the fruit rests on the tree — it’s a question of marketing.
 The starfruit bruises easily and as a consequence, does not travel well.

 It can also retain a somewhat sour taste if picked too early.
 The net result is the fruit is never seen selling in the supermarket.
 The Pistache here is in a similar situation since you never see it in the shops, but what an absolute treat to eat straight from the tree!

-Starfruit is rich in antioxidants, potassium & vitamin C & low in sodium, acid & sugar which rarely exceeds 4% by volume.
-Starfruit contains oxalic acid & so should be avoided by anyone suffering kidney related disease.
+Starfruit is rich in antioxidants, potassium & vitamin C & low in sodium, acid and sugar, which rarely exceeds 4% by volume.
+Starfruit contains oxalic acid.

-If you are visiting Bora Bora & see starfruit ‘wasting’ by the road, why not try one out!
-Look for fruit that is yellow to orange with not too much green on the ridges, & not starting to blotch with brown spots from the sun.
-Eat it as taken from the tree – you’ll be more than pleasantly surprised.
+If you are visiting Bora Bora & see starfruit wasting by the road, why not try one out?
+Look for fruit that is yellow to orange with not too much green on the ridges, and not starting to blotch with brown spots from the sun.
+Eat it as taken from the tree and you’ll be more than pleasantly surprised.

 If time permits it makes a great drink.

 For a litre of cordial extract the juice from 10-12 starfruit to give around 1/3rd of a liter of juice.
 Mix with pre-prepared lemon grass tea left to cool (say 4 generous lemon-grass leaves to the 2/3rd of a litre of water boiled and boil a level teaspoon of raw sugar in the mix.

 If you use a blender then filter off the ‘frothy’ head made mostly from the fruit’s skin and more sour than the actual fruit juice.
 I find the balance of 1/3rd fruit juice to 2/3rd tea is excellent!
 This is a great drop!